mixpanel/docs/pages/docs/features/sessions.md

 Session Start Event is set to `Login` and Session End Event is set to `Logout`.

-1. A user performs “Login” at 11:15 pm triggering the “Session Start” event.
+1. A user performs "Login" at 11:15 pm triggering the "Session Start" event.
-2. They then wait 30 minutes and perform “Event B” at 11:45 pm.
+2. They then wait 30 minutes and perform "Event B" at 11:45 pm.
-3. When the user performs “Logout” at 12:15 am, it triggers new “Session End”.
-The "Session End" time is the time that “Logout” was performed.
-However, since all sessions are reset at midnight, the previous “Session Start” event is no longer associated with the “Session End Event”, and the session duration is not calculated for “Session 1”.
-Similarly, the “Session End Event” does not have an associated “Session Start Event” and session duration is not calculated for “Session 2”.
+3. When the user performs "Logout" at 12:15 am, it triggers new "Session End".
+The "Session End" time is the time that "Logout" was performed.
+However, since all sessions are reset at midnight, the previous "Session Start" event is no longer associated with the "Session End Event", and the session duration is not calculated for "Session 1".
+Similarly, the "Session End Event" does not have an associated "Session Start Event" and session duration is not calculated for "Session 2".

 ##### Example 2